Draft. See course Blackboard or syllabus distributed in class for official version.

 Writing centres: Take advantage of the free services offered at the drop-in writing centre in the library (http://www.unbc.ca/academic-success-centre/library-writing-centre).
 The Academic Success Centre also provides helpful services to students for free (http://www.unbc.ca/academic-success-centre).

 Technology etiquette in the classroom: Laptops may be used in class, but only for note taking.
-It is advised that you print a copy of the notes that you take on the assigned readings and participate in the discussions using those notes.
+I advise that you print a copy of the notes that you take on the assigned readings and participate in class discussions using those notes.
 Please turn off your cellphones before class begins.
 It is inappropriate to surf the web or send text messages during any class at the University of Northern British Columbia.

-Illness and absences: Notify me as soon as possible if a serious illness or other concern is affecting your ability to keep up with the course.
+Illness and absences: Notify Dr. Bryce as soon as possible if a serious illness or other concern is affecting your ability to keep up with the course.
 It is also wise to contact the UNBC Wellness Centre or the Registrar’s Office if you are experiencing academic or personal difficulties.

 Academic honesty and plagiarism: Authors do not cite sources properly merely to avoid accusations of plagiarism but also to establish credibility, bring other work to the reader’s attention, and demonstrate competing viewpoints.